 What can I do?
-When it comes to any infection, you’re going to want to seek out medical advice.
+When it comes to an infection, you’re going to want to seek out medical advice.
 Not all infections will require treatment–but only a medical professional can make that ultimate determination.
-In most cases, treatment of the infection will lead to a decrease in your tinnitus symptoms.
+In most cases, the treatment of the infection will lead to a decrease in your tinnitus symptoms.

 Earwax is totally normal and healthy.
 But too much earwax can irritate your eardrum, and begin to cause buzzing or ringing in your ears.
 The resulting tinnitus can worsen if the earwax continues to accumulate or becomes difficult to wash away normally.

 What can I do?
 The simplest way to minimize the ringing in your ears caused by excessive earwax is to keep your ears clean!
 (Do not use cotton swabs to clean your ears.)
-In some cases, you might need to seek out a professional cleaning in order to get the ringing or buzzing to go away (some people just naturally produce a lot more earwax than others).
+In some cases, you might need to seek out professional cleaning in order to get the ringing or buzzing to go away (some people just naturally produce a lot more earwax than others).

 High Blood Pressure Makes Tinnitus Worse